dg82wi/SmartLogiLED/APP_MONITORING_USAGE.md

 # SmartLogiLED App Monitoring Usage Guide

 ## Overview
 The SmartLogiLED application includes advanced functionality to detect when specific applications are started by Windows and automatically change the keyboard lighting colors based on the running application.
-The system features intelligent priority handling with most recently activated app taking precedence, and each app profile can control whether the lock keys feature is enabled or disabled.
-All profiles are automatically persisted to the Windows registry.
+The system features intelligent priority handling with most recently activated app taking precedence, individual key highlighting capabilities, and each app profile can control whether the lock keys feature is enabled or disabled.
+All profiles are automatically persisted to the Windows registry with export/import functionality.

 ## How It Works
 - The app monitoring runs in a background thread that checks for running processes every 2 seconds
+- **Visible Window Detection**: Only applications with visible, non-minimized windows are monitored (excludes background services)
 - When a monitored application starts, the keyboard lighting changes to the configured color for that app
 - **Most Recently Activated Priority**: The most recently started monitored app takes control of lighting
 - When a monitored application stops, the lighting intelligently hands off to the most recently activated profile that's still running
 - **Lock Keys Feature Control**: Each app profile can enable or disable the lock keys highlighting feature
+- **Individual Key Highlighting**: Each profile can specify custom keys to highlight with a different color
 - **Default Behavior**: When no app profile is active, lock keys feature is always enabled
 - **Persistent Storage**: All app profiles are automatically saved to and loaded from the Windows registry
+- **Export/Import**: Profiles can be exported to INI files and imported from INI files

 ## Enhanced Profile State Management

 ### Dual State Tracking
 Each app profile maintains two separate boolean states:
-- **`isAppRunning`**: Whether the application process is currently running and visible
+- **`isAppRunning`**: Whether the application process is currently running and has visible windows
-- **`isProfileCurrentlyInUse`**: Whether this profile is currently controlling the keyboard colors
+- **`isProfileCurrInUse`**: Whether this profile is currently controlling the keyboard colors

 ### Most Recently Activated Logic
 - **`lastActivatedProfile`**: Tracks which profile was most recently activated
 - **Priority System**: When multiple apps are running, the most recently activated takes precedence
 - **Fallback Behavior**: When the active app stops, control passes to the most recently activated profile that's still running
+- **Automatic Clear**: When no monitored apps remain active, `lastActivatedProfile` is cleared

 ### Debug Logging
 Comprehensive debug output is available via `OutputDebugStringW` for troubleshooting: